JJJ/ab-testing-for-wp/README.txt

 Yes.

-= How does A/B Testing for WordPress measure tests? = When a visitor sees a test variant it will be logged as a participant of the variant.
-When the visitor visits the goal page, the visitor will also be logged as a conversion of the variant.
+= How does A/B Testing for WordPress measure tests? = When a visitor sees a test variant the visitor will be logged as a participant of that variant.
+When the visitor visits the goal page of the test, the visitor will also be logged as a conversion of the variant.

 A/B Testing for WordPress will calculate the percentage of the participants who became conversions and determines a winning variant through these numbers.

 = Does A/B Testing for WordPress affect SEO? =
 No. Only the control version of your test is shown to search engines and website caches.
 The variant which the visitor will see is replaced using JavaScript.

 = Does A/B Testing for WordPress allow weight distribution? = Yes.
 You can change the amount of visitors should see each variant.

 == Screenshots ==
 1. Creating an A/B Test in the post editor
+2. Creating an A/B Test in the post editor (still)
-2. Overview of running tests
+3. Overview of running tests

 == Changelog ==
-= 1.0 =
+= 1.0.0 =
 * Initial release

 == Upgrade Notice ==